-- discussion with our bankers to estimate a reasonable proxy credit rating for the Group; - using an independent third-party borrowing rate curve, giving indicative costs of borrowing for companies with a comparable credit rating over various durations, and - selecting borrowing rates from the appropriate points on that curve to best match the duration of our lease portfolios.

-guarantees, purchase options or termination penalties.
+- discussion with our bankers to estimate a reasonable proxy credit rating for the Group; - · using an independent third-party borrowing rate curve, giving indicative costs of borrowing for companies with a comparable credit rating over various durations, and - selecting borrowing rates from the appropriate points on that curve to best match the duration of our lease portfolios.
+Our leases are on relatively simple terms.
+Lease payments included in the measurement of the lease liability comprise fixed lease payments, less any lease incentives.
+We do not have variable lease payments which depend on an index, residual value guarantees, purchase options or termination penalties.

-the effective interest method) and by reducing the carrying amount to reflect the lease payments made.
+The lease liability is subsequently measured by increasing the carrying amount to reflect interest on the lease liability (using the effective interest method) and by reducing the carrying amount to reflect the lease payments made.
 We remeasure the lease liability (and make a corresponding adjustment to the related right-of-use asset) whenever:

-- the lease term has changed, in which case the lease liability is remeasured by discounting the revised lease payments using a revised discount rate; or - the lease payments have changed as a result of a change in an index, or, as is common with property leases, to reflect using the initial discount rate.
+- · the lease term has changed, in which case the lease liability is remeasured by discounting the revised lease payments using a revised discount rate: or - the lease payments have changed as a result of a change in an index, or, as is common with property leases, to reflect changes in market rental rates.
+In these cases, the lease liability is remeasured by discounting the revised lease payments using the initial discount rate.